Fair-trade bananas: Environmental impacts

 The agricultural production of bananas on a large scale often uses more pesticides (and fungicides, fertilizers) than any other fresh fruit commodity.
-Fair Trade banana production promotes sustainable farming practices, but these result in a higher supermarket price which some consumers are willing to pay for ethical reasons.
+Production of fair-trade bananas promotes sustainable farming practices, but these result in a higher supermarket price which some consumers are willing to pay for ethical reasons.

 Research and discussion

-Because the banana trade is a large world-wide business, a number of studies have been carried out on various aspects of the fair trade banana market, including political ecology, tariffs and quotas, price competition, organic growing, and retail price wars.
+Because the banana trade is a large world-wide business, a number of studies have been carried out on various aspects of the fair-trade–banana market, including political ecology, tariffs and quotas, price competition, organic growing, and retail price wars.

-Fair trade certification programs have been criticized on several grounds.
-Griffiths has challenged the ethics of fair trade labels in the fair trade debate, and, in the Journal of Business Ethics, has pointed out instances in which negative research is not published and academics choose only successful coops or fair trade organizations for study.
+Fair-trade–certification programs have been criticized on several grounds.
+Griffiths has challenged the ethics of fair-trade labels in the fair-trade debate, and, in the Journal of Business Ethics, has pointed out instances in which negative research is not published and academics choose only successful coops or fair-trade organizations for study.
 In the Dominican Republic, Shreck found minimum pricing, and exclusivity of certification worsened socioeconomic disparity within farming communities, and limited access for non-certified farmers to the market.
 Furthermore, Shrek found that the standards of certification programs prioritized market interests over farmer rights and well-being.
-Frank has argued that fair trade initiatives do not generally foster an empowering partnership between consumers and farmers.
+Frank has argued that fair-trade initiatives do not generally foster an empowering partnership between consumers and farmers.

 Foncho campaign

-The Fairtrade Foundation campaign 2014-2016 used Foncho (full name Albeiro Alfonso ‘Foncho’ Cantillo) a farmer from Cienaga, Colombia, and member of a Fairtrade-certified co-operative called Coobafiro as the face for a year long video campaign for schools, starting with a visit to the UK to appear at Fairtrade Fortnight.
+The Fairtrade Foundation campaign (2014–2016) used Foncho (full name Albeiro Alfonso "Foncho" Cantillo), a farmer from Cienaga, Colombia, and member of a Fairtrade-certified co-operative called Coobafiro, as the face for a year-long video campaign for schools, starting with a visit to the UK to appear at Fairtrade Fortnight.